 Cassidy Trail is a 4.5 mile moderately trafficked loop trail located near Antimony, Utah that offers scenic views and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Rock Rock Canyon